vuejs/vue-test-utils/docs/installation/using-with-jest.md

 ### Code Coverage

 Jest can be used to generate coverage reports in multiple formats.
+This is disabled by default (both for a vue-cli installation and for a manual one).
 The following is a simple example to get started with:

 Extend your `jest` config with the [`collectCoverage`](https://jestjs.io/docs/en/configuration#collectcoverage-boolean) option, and then add the [`collectCoverageFrom`](https://jestjs.io/docs/en/configuration#collectcoveragefrom-array) array to define the files for which coverage information should be collected.